OpenEvalProject/evals/manuscripts/elife-81892/v2/manuscript.md

 For RT-qPCR, the brain tissues were homogenized in RLT buffer (Qiagen, catalog # 79216) containing 1% (vol/vol) β-mercaptoethanol.
 Homogenization was performed for 20 s at 6000 rpm using a FastPrep Automated Homogenizer (MP Biomedicals).
 Total RNA was then purified using the RNeasy 96 Kit (Qiagen, catalog # 74182) that included an in-column DNA digestion with 50 U of DNase I (Invitrogen, catalog # 18047019).
 RT-qPCR was performed in triplicate with the EXPRESSS One-Step SuperScript qRT-PCR kit (Thermo Fisher Scientific, catalog # 11781200).
 Gene-specific primers and probes are provided in Supplementary file 2.
 The expression levels of Ube3a or Ube3a-ATS were normalized by the Gapdh levels and then by the average Ube3a or Ube3a-ATS levels of all WT mice from the same experiment, respectively.

-## Video-EEG and EMG recordings
+### Video-EEG and EMG recordings

 Video-EEG/EMG recordings were performed as previously described (Chen et al., 2020).
 Briefly, 1 week after ASO injection, mice were anesthetized with 2.5% isoflurane in oxygen, and craniotomies were performed as described above for ICV injection.
 Perfluoroalkoxy polymer (PFA)-coated silver wire electrodes (A-M Systems, catalog # 786000, 127 mm bare diameter, 177.8 mm coated diameter) were used for grounding at the right frontal cortex, referencing at the cerebellum, and recording at the left frontal cortex (AP: 0.475 of DBL, ML: −0.071 of DBL, DV: −1.5 mm), left somatosensory cortex (AP: −0.190 of DBL, ML: −0.428 of DBL, DV: −1.5 mm), and right visual cortex (AP: −0.808 of DBL, ML: 0.594 of DBL, DV: −1.5 mm).
 An EMG recording and an EMG reference electrode were inserted into the neck muscles.
 All electrodes were soldered to an adaptor prior to the surgery.
 The electrodes and adaptor were secured on the skull by dental acrylic.
 The skin was sutured and attached to the dried dental acrylic.
 Mice were singly housed to recover for at least 1 week after the surgeries.
 Before recording, mice were individually habituated in the recording chambers (10-inch diameter of Plexiglas cylinder) for 24 hr.
 EEG/EMG signals (5000 Hz sampling rate with a 0.5 Hz high-pass filter) and videos (30 frames/s) were recorded synchronously for more than 48 continuous hours using a 4-channel EEG/EMG tethered system and Sirenia 1.8.2 software (Pinnacle Technology).

-## EEG poly-spikes and power spectrum analyses
+### EEG poly-spikes and power spectrum analyses

 Poly-spikes and PSD were analyzed from the same 6 hr of each recording (12 AM–1 AM, 4 AM–5 AM, 8 AM–9 AM, 12 PM–1 PM, 4 PM–5 PM, and 8 PM–9 PM on the second day).
 EEG/EMG traces were visualized in Sirenia Seizure 1.8.2 software (Pinnacle Technology) to identify episodes of poly-spikes and artifacts.
 An episode of poly-spikes is defined as a cluster of three or more spikes on any of the EEG channels.
 PSD analyses of EEG data were performed using custom scripts in Python.
 Prior to PSD calculation, data were detrended by subtracting the mean of the data.
 The data segments containing artifacts on any of the EEG channels were first excluded, and then an eighth-order Butterworth filter was applied to each channel to bidirectionally notch filter around 60 Hz (±2 Hz bandwidth) to remove power-line noise.
 The PSDs were then estimated for each channel using a Welch’s periodogram (Welch, 1967) with a 2 s Hanning window (achieving a frequency resolution of 0.5 Hz) and 50% overlap between windows.
 To account for the effect of notch filtering, the PSD was linearly interpolated between 58 and 62 Hz using the 10 points before and after the mentioned ranges.
 To analyze different frequency bands, the PSD was segmented into seven bands: delta (1–4 Hz), theta (4–8 Hz), alpha (8–13 Hz), low beta (13–18 Hz), high beta (18–25 Hz), low gamma (25–50 Hz), and high gamma (50–100 Hz).
 The power within a frequency band (the area under the PSD curve for a band) was then computed for each band.
 The relative power in a frequency band is the ratio of the power within the band over the total power within 1–100 Hz.
 The normalized PSD curves were obtained by dividing the PSD curves with the total power within 1–100 Hz.
 The low- to high-frequency band ratio was calculated as the ratio of the total power in the alpha and beta bands (8–25 Hz) over the power in the high gamma band (50–100 Hz).

-## Sleep scoring
+### Sleep scoring

 A convolutional neural network-based algorithm SPINDLE (https://sleeplearning.ethz.ch) was used for automated sleep scoring (Miladinović et al., 2019).
 This method produces domain invariant predictions and makes use of a hidden Markov model to limit state dynamics based on known sleep physiology.
 Sleep was scored from the entire second day (24 hr) of each recording.
 EEG signals from the frontal and somatosensory cortices and the EMG signals were used to score each 4 s epoch as wake, NREM sleep, or REM sleep.
 To assess the performance of this method on our dataset, two WT mice treated with control ASO, two Ube3amΔe6/p+ mice with control ASO, and one Ube3amΔe6/p+ mouse with Ube3a-as ASO were randomly selected and 1 hr of data from each mouse were scored by SPINDLE and manually by three experts.
-The Precision, Recall, F1-score, and Accuracy were calculated for each pairwise comparison as the following: Precision=TruepositiveTruepositive+Falsepositive; Recall=TruepositiveTruepositive+Falsenegative; F1–score=2×Precision×RecallPrecision+Recall; Accuracy=Truepositive+TruenegativeTruepositive+Truenegative+Falsepositive+Falsenegative.
+The Precision, Recall, F1-score, and Accuracy were calculated for each pairwise comparison as the following: $Precision=\frac{Truepositive}{Truepositive+Falsepositive}$; $Recall=\frac{Truepositive}{Truepositive+Falsenegative}$; $F1–score=2\times\frac{Precision\timesRecall}{Precision+Recall}$; $Accuracy=\frac{Truepositive+Truenegative}{Truepositive+Truenegative+Falsepositive+Falsenegative}$.
 The accuracy of SPINDLE compared to experts was similar to that of the experts compared among each other (Figure 6—figure supplement 1).

-## Experimental study design and statistics
+### Experimental study design and statistics

 Estimation of the sample size was made based on previous studies that used similar assays and pilot experiments.
 They are within the range that is generally accepted in the field.
 All experiments were performed and analyzed blind to the genotypes and ASOs.
 Ube3amΔe6/p+ mice were randomly assigned to three groups, each of which received control, Ube3a-as, or Snord115 ASO.
 Approximately equal number of male and female mice was included in experiments.
 No data point was excluded.

 All reported sample numbers (n) represent independent biological replicates that are the numbers of tested mice.
 Statistical analyses were performed with Prism 9 (GraphPad Software).
 Student’s t-test or analysis of variance (ANOVA) with multiple comparison test for all pairs of groups was used to determine if there is a statistically significant difference between two groups or among three or more groups, respectively.
 One- or two-way ANOVA was applied for one or two independent variables, respectively.
 Anderson–Darling test, D’Agostino–Pearson, Shapiro–Wilk, and Kolmogorov–Smirnov tests were used to determine if data were normally distributed.
 Non-parametric Kruskal–Wallis one-way ANOVA with Dunn’s multiple comparison test was used for low- to high-frequency band ratio and poly-spike data.
 The details of all statistical tests, numbers of replicates, and p values are reported in Supplementary file 3.

-## Materials, data, and code availability
+### Materials, data, and code availability

 Following the material transfer agreement of Baylor College of Medicine, Ube3aΔe6 mice will be available upon request or from the Jackson Laboratory (JAX).
 All data generated or analyzed during this study are included in the manuscript.
 Computer codes for EEG power spectrum analyses and sleep scoring are available at GitHub (https://github.com/heetkaku/angelman, copy archived at swh:1:rev:a8e5152b011de54a1d2b3ea468a07fe7e2345c5f, Kaku, 2022).